Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 And very quickly, it was the Polartec® ALPHA that caught my attention...

-Polartec, insulation for US special forces
+Polartec, the insulation of US special forces

-Until now, Special Forces had a system of layers of clothing to remove or wear depending on the situation.
+Until now, the Special Forces had a system of layers of clothing to remove or wear depending on the situation.
 Good old layering, in short.

 Their specifications were therefore as clear as they were complicated to implement.
 To protect them from the cold, they needed something that:

-• keeps you warm (the base),
+• keep warm (the base),

 • facilitates mobility, therefore quite compact ,